mrjoshuap/SATraining/prepare/index.md

 			Fedora-Cloud-Atomic-22-20150521.x86_64.qcow2 \
 			Fedora-Cloud-Atomic-22-20150521.x86_64.vdi

-* Create three VMs and attach the appropriate images
+* Create three VMs and attach the appropriate images (adjust BRIDGE appropriately)

+		BRIDGE=en0
-		for VM in atomic-host-01 atomic-host-02 atomic-host-03; do
+		for VM in atomic-master atomic-host-01 atomic-host-02 atomic-host-03 atomic-host-04; do
 			# Copy the cloud image to a unique disk image for each host
 			cp Fedora-Cloud-Atomic-22-20150521.x86_64.vdi "${VM}/${VM}.vdi"
 			# Reset the UUID for the disk image so it doesn't clash